skeeto/raycasting/README.md

 #### Walls with different colors

 Coloring walls can be solved in different ways.
 They all use the map.
 Here is the most simplest way to do it
-1. Make the map contain information about color instead of 1 for wall (for instance 2 for color red)
+1. Make the map contain information about color instead of 1 for wall (for instance 2 for color red), and 0s
 2. Cast the ray and find out the content of the wall
 3. Render the strip with that color